IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 files in random order.
 When triggered, by any input, the volume will be unmuted allowing the sound to play through the speaker.
 After the trigger goes away, the volume will be muted.
-Even while muted, the sound files continue to play internally, even though no sound it emitted by the speaker.
+Even while muted, the sound files continue to play internally, even though no sound is emitted by the speaker.
 This provides a level of inherent randomization to the sound once the module is triggered.